 Water Source.
-The source of water for the drilling operation will be the Yellow River that runs near the proposed drill sites.
+The source of water for the drilling operation will be the North Branch of the Yellow River that runs near the proposed drill sites.
 Water will be pumped into a 500-gallon tank mounted on a two-or three-axle flatbed truck.
 The water in the tank is then chlorinated and delivered to the drill sites for use.
 Approximately 1,000 gallons per day will be required under normal drilling conditions; though as much as 2,000 gallons per day may be required if intensely fractured rock is encountered.
-Water may also be pumped from the Yellow River to minimize surface impacts from road traffic to the drilling operation site.

-The drilling operation will require water mixed with inert and bio-degradable polymers (i.e., WDNR-approved drilling muds; e.g., EZ-mud) to lubricate, cool and flush drill cuttings from the hole.
+Water may also be pumped directly from the Yellow River to the drilling operation site, minimizing surface impacts from road traffic.
+The drilling operation will require water mixed with inert and bio-degradable polymers (i.e., WDNR-approved drilling muds; e.g., EZ-mud) to lubricate, cool and flush drill cuttings from the hole (see attached list).